 If you don’t have a way to confirm the degrees with any level of accuracy, you can do a very rough estimate.
 Keep in mind, I don’t recommend this, but it works in a pinch.
 Let the water come to a boil and then remove from the heat.
 Wait roughly 40 seconds and it should be about where it needs to be.

 While the water is heating up, let’s attend to the grounds.
 Open your bag of whole beans and load them into your conical burr grinder.
-Chemexes work best with a medium-to-coarse grind, but I’d recommend starting off coarser and moving to a finer grind if necessary.
+Chemexes work best with a medium-to-coarse grind, but we recommend starting off with a coarser setting and moving to a finer grind if necessary.

-As to the amount of grounds, we recommend starting with a 1:15 coffee-to-water ratio.
-That's 1 gram of coffee for every 15 grams of water.
+As to the amount of grounds, we recommend starting with 35 grams of coffee and using a 1:15 coffee-to-water ratio.
+That's 1 gram of coffee for every 15 grams of water (which equals 525 grams of water, in this case).
 You can always adjust the ratio to your preferred flavor profile and to the coffee that you're brewing.

-Alright, once you have your grounds ready to go, leave them in the grinder for a hot minute.
+Alright, once you have your grounds ready to go, leave them in the grinder.
 Grab the slowly heating water and pour some through the Chemex empty filter.
 This is called pre-wetting, and it gets rid of any taste from the paper that could influence what ends up in your mug.

 As a bonus, it also heats up the Chemex a bit, readying it for the headliner of this show: the brew.
 Discard this water and let’s get on to the main event!